Itguykunal/Puchai-linksaver-mcp/readme.md

 5. Use the ngrok URL (https://example.ngrok.io) in your Puch AI MCP usage, for example:

-6. Connect Puch AI to this MCP server and start chatting!

 ```bash

     /mcp connect https://example.ngrok.io <bearer_token>

 ```

 ---